Fast Fashion vs. Sustainable Style: The Real Cost Breakdown

 Fast fashion garments typically last 5-10 wears before showing significant wear, fading, or damage.
 Quality sustainable pieces can withstand 50-200+ wears while maintaining their appearance and structure.
 This durability difference dramatically affects the cost per wear calculation.

 The mathematics become even more favorable for sustainable fashion when considering the cumulative cost of replacing fast fashion items.
-That $15 sweater might need replacement three times while a $120 sustainable sweater continues performing well, making the total fast fashion cost $45 versus the one-time $120 investment.
+That $15 sweater might need replacement three times while a $120 sustainable sweater continues performing well, making the total fast fashion cost $45 versus the one-time $120 investment that ultimately provides better value per dollar spent.

 Hidden Expenses That Make Fast Fashion Expensive